Obtaining a Quebec Divorce Certificate and Getting it Recognized Internationally via Apostille

-- Authentication: Authentication is the verification of the document's authenticity by the appropriate government authority.
-In Canada, this is typically performed by the Authentication and Service of Documents Section (JLAC) of Global Affairs Canada.
+- Apostille - Authentication: An Apostille can be obtained with the Quebec Ministry of Justice they do charge a fee and processing times can vary.
+Authentication is the verification of the document's authenticity by the appropriate government authority.
+In Canada if from outside Quebec, this is typically performed by the Authentication and Service of Documents Section (JLAC) of Global Affairs Canada.
 Send your original divorce certificate along with a completed authentication request form, a photocopy of your identification, and a self-addressed prepaid return envelope to JLAC.
 Verify the current processing times and requirements on the Global Affairs Canada website.

 - Legalization: Legalization is the verification of the authenticated document by the diplomatic mission (embassy or consulate) of the country where you wish to use the document.
 After receiving the authenticated divorce certificate from JLAC, submit it to the appropriate embassy or consulate.
 Each diplomatic mission may have different requirements for document legalization, so it's crucial to contact them for specific information on fees, processing times, and any additional documents they may require.

 Conclusion Trust The Experts @ Global Document Solutions